airbr/one-note/content/blog/head.md

 Try clicking some of the following if you want to get a quick insight into the head elements benefits and pitfalls:

-####  This option gives you a good ct.css report and shows you inlined styles and the performance measuring script used on morganwebdev.com.
-No warnings or errors.
+####  This option gives you a good ct.css report for the current page showing inline styles and a small script

 <div style="text-align: center; padding: 20px;">
 <a class="button green" style="font-weight: 700; max-width: 420px;